joshuadoan/space-pants/README.md

 ### Rule Priority
 Rules are evaluated in order from top to bottom.
 The first rule whose condition is met will be executed.
 You can drag and drop rules to reorder them and change their priority.

-### Rule Templates
+### Rule Behaviors
-The game includes pre-built rule templates:
+The game includes pre-built rule behaviors:
-- **Miner Template**: Default mining and trading behavior
+- **Miner Behavior**: Default mining and trading behavior
-- **Trader Template**: Default buying and selling behavior
+- **Trader Behavior**: Default buying and selling behavior

-You can apply these templates or create custom rules from scratch.
+You can apply these behaviors or create custom rules from scratch.

 ### Example Rules
 A miner's default rules: